 Key Differences Between Grey and White Hair

-The main difference between grey and white hair is in structure.
-Grey hair is a mixture of naturally-colored hair and white hair.
-The hair looks light-colored but with darker shades.
-People refer to it as salt and pepper hair (a mix of black, gray, and silver hair).
+The main difference between grey and white hair is in appearance.
+Grey hair looks light-colored but with darker shades.
+People refer to it as salt and pepper hair (a mix of black, grey, and silver hair).

-You may also find some grey hair strands that appear white at the base but are colored at the end part.
-Hair turns more grey as white hair grows.
+You may also find some grey hair strands that appear white at the base but are colored at the ends.
+White hair lacks naturally colored hair strands, making the hair look lighter than platinum-blonde hair.

 Formation